 The Trustee's own engagement activity is focused on its dialogue with investment managers which is undertaken in conjunction with its investment adviser.
-The Investment Sub-committee (ISC) of the Trustee Board meets regularly with their managers and the Trustee considers managers' exercise of their stewardship both during these meetings and through reporting provided by its investment adviser.
+The Investment Committee (IC) of the Trustee (formerly Investment Sub-committee of the Trustee Board) meets regularly with its managers and the Trustee considers managers' exercise of their stewardship both during these meetings and through reporting provided by its investment adviser.